What is Mega Glalie in Pokémon GO?

 Neutral Matchups

-Mega Glalie takes normal damage from most types like:
+Mega Glalie takes normal damage from several common types, including:

 - Electric